ludlun04/IDATA2304-Project/protocol.md

 message type in your protocol.

 Every message contains a commandword at the start, this tells the receiver what it should do and if it should send data as a response.

-### Error messages

-TODO - describe the possible error messages that nodes can send in your system.

-We have no errors, there is never an error :smile:

 ## An example scenario